kostasKar/ArduinoPID/README.md

  }
  ```

- Get the autotuner results PIDGains object.
+ Get the autotuner result PIDGains object.
 Store them to EEPROM
  ```
  PIDGains pidGains = autotuner.getPIDGains();
  pidGains.saveToEEPROM();
  ```

- The application can check for existing gains in eeprom to avoid autotuning on each execution:
+ The application can check for saved gains in eeprom to avoid autotuning on each boot:
  ```
  PIDGains pidGains;
  if (pidGains.readFromEEPROM()){